Class 6

 Mrs Milner

-Mrs Henriques
+Mrs Vousden

-Welcome to class 6, I am Mrs Milner and I teach Monday - Thursday, with Mrs Henriques teaching on a Friday.
+Welcome to class 6, I am Mrs Milner and I teach Monday - Thursday, with Mrs Vousden teaching on a Friday.
 When I was a little girl, I only ever wanted to be a teacher, always playing with my dolls and teddies and making my little sister sit down while I took a register, so I feel very lucky to be here today.
 I attended Edge Hill university, specialising in Primary education and History and graduating in 2006.
 I have worked in lots of different schools over the last 16 years and joined Netherton (my favourite school!) last year in 2021.
 Last year I worked across 3 different classes, which meant I got to know lots of our lovely children.
 Year 2 is my absolute favourite year group to teach so when Mrs Barker said I would be teaching Year 2, I was really excited!

 I have a real love of Maths and have been working alongside Mrs Lodge updating our Maths curriculum.
 Hopefully imparting my love on to the children in fun interactive lessons, as well as imbedding their mathematical knowledge.